vb-consulting/NpgsqlRest/options.md

 ### AuthenticationOptions.MessageColumnName

-The default column name in the data reader that will be used to retrieve a custom text message to the client.
+The default column name in the data reader will be used to retrieve a custom text message to the client.

 The default is `"message"`.